 Access: about 2 hours 30 minutes by bus from Shari Bus Terminal

-※Walk paths only open between late-April and late-November.
-Pre-reserved ecological tours available in winter.
+Please be advised: Walking paths only open between late-April and late-November.
+Ecological tours available in winter with reservation only.

-Fed and nurtured on nutrient-rich kelp, the sea urchins of Rishiri Island is said to have the richest sweetness in Japan.
-Kamui Kaigan Park in Rishiri Town, northern Hokkaido, offers a sea urchin-catching experience at which visitors can scoop the premium seafood as local fishermen do with a hydroscope and the traditional tool Tamo.
+Fed and nurtured on nutrient-rich kelp, the uni (sea urchin, pronounced “oo-nee”) from Rishiri Island is said to have the richest sweetness of any uni in Japan.
+Kamui Kaigan Park in Rishiri Town offers an uni catching experience where visitors can scoop this premium seafood as local fishermen do, using a hydroscope and a traditional tool “Tamo.”

 Kamui Kaigan Park